katpavan/katpavan.github.io/portfolio.md

 ## Education

 - [New Campus](https://newcampus.co) - Leadership from Netflix, Google, Microsoft, Airbnb, Pinterest, Spotify teach classes online.
-Classes are highly interactive and focus on topics such as first-time management essentials and creating high performance teams.
+Classes are highly interactive and focus on topics such as first-time management essentials and creating high performance teams -> [TechCrunch](https://techcrunch.com/2021/07/20/newcampus-wants-to-train-the-first-time-managers-within-southeast-asias-tech-giants/)
 - [BAM!](https://www.brains-and-motion.com/) - Brains & Motion Education (BAM!) is a tech-enabled company unlocking the potential of students year-round through summer camp, after-school, and structured recess enrichment programs.
 To date, BAM has served 1,150+ schools and 93,000 students with 4,600 programs delivered.

 ## Plant based